-The 1878 Illustrated Historical Atlas of Middlesex County's map of the Township of Dorchester depicts a rural landscape with several landowners, structures, and early transportation routes.
-A portion of the 1878 historic map of the Township of Dorchester is depicted in Figure 3, and this part of the Lot is listed as being owned by ones J.P.
-Courtright, with one house depicted on the property.
+The 1878 Illustrated Historical Atlas of Middlesex County's map of the Township of Dorchester depicts a settled rural landscape with several landowners, structures, early transportation routes, and early town sites.
+A portion of the 1878 historic map of the Township of Dorchester is depicted in Figure 3, and this part of the Lot is listed as being owned by one P. Hunter with no structures or orchards listed within the study area.